Teskh/WUPS/diagnostics/README.md

 - Includes a zoom button to focus on each detected outlet in the 3D view
 - Reports orientation (horizontal/vertical) for each outlet

+### NR Operations Diagnostics (`nr-diagnostics.js`)

+Validates NR (Nail Row) operations with three quality checks:

+1. **Control Code Check**: Verifies that the NR control code (gauge parameter) is 10
+2. **Structural Member Check**: Confirms that the NR is positioned over a structural member (stud, blocking, or plate) by checking bounding box containment
+3. **Edge Distance Check**: Verifies that the NR is at least 10mm from the nearest edge of the structural member it is nailing

+**Features:**
+- Automatically validates all NR operations in the model
+- Identifies the type of structural member (stud, plate, blocking) each NR is associated with
+- Reports specific edge distances and identifies which edge is closest
+- Provides detailed failure information for non-compliant nail rows

 ### Batch Outlet Modernizer (`batch-outlet-modernizer.html`)

 A standalone web application for batch processing WUP files to modernize legacy electrical outlets.